Trees for Honolulu's Future: Growing Our Urban Forest

 "We Love Trees"

 A poster contest to showcase the artwork of Hawai‘i's keiki and to underline the importance of O‘ahu's trees.
-76 selected works of art are on display in the State Capitol in November and in Honolulu Hale for the month of February 2018.
+76 selected works of art were on display in the State Capitol in November and in Honolulu Hale for the month of February 2018.
 Co-sponsored by Healthy Climate Communities.
-Click here to see selected art!
+Click here to see AMAZING selected art!

 PARK(ing) Day 2017